WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 # Load Data

-SURF Data was acquired at the DPR SURF database web page as CSVs via FTP download on 2/17/2021, and modified via the methods outlined in https://github.com/WWU-IETC-R-Collab/CEDENSURF-mod/blob/main/CEDENSURF.md prior to this work.
+**SURF** Data was acquired at the DPR SURF database web page as CSVs via FTP download on 2/17/2021, then spatially and temporally restricted via methods outlined in https://github.com/WWU-IETC-R-Collab/CEDENSURF-mod/blob/main/CEDENSURF.md prior to this work.

+This original data set can be found within the IETC Tox Box at: Upper San Francisco Project\Data & Analyses\Original\SURF.

-CEDEN Data was acquired from https://ceden.waterboards.ca.gov/AdvancedQueryTool on January 29 2020 for the Central Valley and San Francisco Bay regions, and spatially queried to the USFE project area.
+**CEDEN** Data was acquired from https://ceden.waterboards.ca.gov/AdvancedQueryTool on January 29 2020 for the Central Valley and San Francisco Bay regions, and spatially queried to the USFE project area and modified via methods described at: https://github.com/WWU-IETC-R-Collab/CEDEN-mod/blob/main/CEDEN_ModMaster.md

 This original data set can be found within the IETC Tox Box at: Upper San Francisco Project\Data & Analyses\Original\CEDEN.
-The methods of prior modification are at: https://github.com/WWU-IETC-R-Collab/CEDEN-mod/blob/main/CEDEN_ModMaster.md

 <br>